nop33/si/src/content/custom-page/home.md

       url: /about/
   - title: Projects
-    description: Our work is guided by a vision of future-oriented governance, facilitated by advances in research and mindsets.
+    description: Our work is guided by a vision of future-oriented governance, facilitated through advances in research and mindsets.
 With our community of policy-makers and scientists, we run experiments, build tools and provide training.
     link:
       title: Our projects
       url: /projects/